aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Track Population Analysis
 -------------------------

 The ``Track Population Analysis`` plugin runs on one or more datasets stored in memory that contain track IDs.
 All contiguous localisations from each track are extracted into a dataset of sub-tracks.
 A sliding window (of size :math:`w`) is used over each sub-track to extract local features describing the diffusion of the molecule.
 The time step :math:`\Delta t` is the frame exposure time.
-Each time point in each sub-track is described as a feature vector.
+Each time point in each sub-track is described using a feature vector.

 The plugin will detect if the input localisations have been assigned a category.
 If present the category can optionally be used to identify sub-populations within the tracks.
 Alternatively a multivariate Gaussian mixture model is fit to the data using the Expectation-Maximisation algorithm to estimate sub-populations of tracks that have different diffusion characteristics, for example a stationary and a moving population of molecules.